Cariboo Cougars players celebrate their winning goal at the Macs Midget AAA tournament, Scotiabank Saddledome, Calgary, January 1, 2015.

 © J. Ashley Nixon

 As the year 2015 approaches its final hours, I selected 15 photos from my portfolio across the past twelve months.
 The featured images come from Canada, USA, and Peru.
 You can view here with comments and links to some of my blogs from the year or go to my photo site here.

 January: As with previous years, hockey has a place in my portfolio.
-This image comes from New Years Day 2015.
-The Cariboo Cougars are celebrating their win in the final of the Macs Midget AAA International hockey tournament at the ScotiaBank Saddledome, Calgary, Canada.
+The featured image (above) comes from New Years Day 2015.
+The Cariboo Cougars were celebrating their win in overtime of the final of the Macs Midget AAA International hockey tournament at the ScotiaBank Saddledome, Calgary, Canada.
 See here for more on this hockey tournament.

 February: The International Rugby Sevens Tournament in Las Vegas, USA attracted fans from around the world.
 This group of Brits and assorted follow-oner’s were combining their rugby pleasures with a stag night (or three) in Casino City.
 All dressed for St Valentine’s Day they drank an impressive volume of Guinness throughout the day and night.
 See here for more on the Sevens International and U18 Rugby.